 Ragù alla Bolognese is one the most beloved Italian pasta sauce.
-Perfect sauce for Lasagna or with Tagliatelle pasta.
-Here are some secrets to make a perfect Ragu Bolognese sauce.
+This authentic Italian recipe is great with Tagliatelle pasta.
+Learn a few recipe tips to make this sauce more authentic.

 I like to cook a dish that requires a slow cooking when the weather is calling for something warm.
 This Ragu Bolognese (aka Ragu alla Bolognese) sauce is the one I enjoy cooking often.
 The long simmering of pasta sauce makes my heart rich and full as I prepare.
 That is to say, this would be one comfort food that everyone would love.

 Ragu bolognese sauce is hearty Italian meat sauce originated from Bologna, Italy.
 It is a family of Ragu sauce, which is a meat based pasta sauce.
 There are so many different version of Bolognese sauce when it comes to its authenticity.
 Here, I throw my interpretation of the classic pasta sauce.

 Firstly, Prepare Soffritto; onion, carrot, & celery.
 Make sure your vegetables are minced very finely.